openstack-archive/deb-python-xstatic/docs/source/packaging.rst

   for your package directory / package name.
 * display_name (metadata): the name as the upstream project itself spells it, e.g. jQuery or FooBar.
 No spaces.

+Note: if you are not packaging original files, but modified files, then you must use a name that makes this fact obvious.

 Version Numbers
 ---------------